 About HOPE SF: Background and History

-HOPE SF seeks to revitalize eight of San Francisco’s most distressed public housing sites, transforming them into vibrant, thriving communities.
+HOPE SF seeks to revitalize four of San Francisco’s most distressed public housing sites, transforming them into vibrant, thriving communities.
 The HOPE SF initiative was born out of a need to address the ongoing deterioration of San Francisco’s public housing in the light of diminishing federal assistance.
 The City has committed $95 million dollars to HOPE SF, the largest local commitment to public housing in history.
 San Francisco’s commitment marks an unprecedented opportunity for public housing residents to improve their lives and transform their communities.

 In 2005, an independent assessment reported disturbing news: San Francisco Housing Authority needed to invest at least $267 million to repair and renovate its housing sites.
 To put that number in perspective, the federal government allocates only $16 million to San Francisco annually for those needs.